-This one is the most important and comes in at number 1. the main method to help prevent malware attacks will be to use quality, paid anti malware software on your system.
+This one is the most important and comes in at number 1. the main method to help prevent malware attacks will be to use quality, paid anti malware software like EnigmaSoftware’s Spyhunter (check out the review) on your system.
 The software should have a powerful definition database, live protection ability and must allow for regular updates in order to be effective against malware.
 Scanning your system once every day is recommended for best results.

 We all have numerous social media, email and banking websites that we log into on a daily basis.
 A general rule of thumb is the make sure that each website has completely unique login credentials.
 This means a different username and password for each website.
 Make sure you use a combination of lower case, upper case, numbers and also some special characters to make it hack proof.
 Store these login details on a secured USB drive or password manager.